 If you come out of college with massive debt, you may have to delay things like buying a home and starting a family for years.
 Overall, college is still a good decision, but the days of going to the best school that will have you on loans are over.

 6. Establish A Credit History

-Once you have a credit file, get into the habit of checking your credit score.
-Credit Karma is great for this, it’s free to use.
-Understand what makes up your credit score.
-The biggest factor is payment history, and anything less than a 100% score gives you an F in this category.
+The most significant factor is payment history; anything less than a 100% score gives you an F in this category.
 Always pay your bills on time!

 Understand why you need a good credit score.
 Having one will make many aspects of your life easier and cheaper.
 Your credit score can affect everything from renting an apartment to getting a job.

 You can get so many discounts using your ID; Amazon Prime, tickets to museums, concerts, sporting events, restaurants, groceries, movies, train and bus travel, hotels, restaurants, newspaper and magazine subscriptions, clothing, electronics, shipping, and lots more.
 Anytime you buy something, ask if there is a student discount.

 FOMO is fear of missing out.
 It’s easy to think everyone is having more fun than you are when you’re a teenager.
 And sometimes, people are having more fun than you.
 That’s true no matter how young or old you are.
 It’s essential, though, to not give up what you want most for what you want now.

 You now want to take the money you made at your summer job and go on Spring Break.
 What you want most is to graduate debt free.
 Or to retire at forty instead of 65.
 Or to be able to quit a job you hate because you have a significant emergency fund to see you through to your next job.
 It might not seem like it when you’re eighteen, but all of that will be true in time.